12–15 in. (miniature)

 - Life Expectancy: 15 years or longer

 The hair on the outer coat stands out and away from the body, and the tail is plumed and curls over the back.
-The coat is heavier around the neck and may give an appearance of being a mane, and this feature is more pronounced in males.
+The coat is heavier around the neck and may give an appearance of being a mane, a feature that is more pronounced in males.

 2. Where They Came From

-The American Eskimo dog descended from European spitz dogs and is related to the German spitz, keeshond, pomeranian and Italian spitz.
 Small white dogs were usually found in communities of German immigrants in the 19th century.
-The dogs likely immigrated with their guardians and became collectively known as the American spitz.
+The dogs likely immigrated with their guardians and became collectively known as the American Spitz.

-The name was changed from American spitz to American Eskimo dog in the early 1900s.
-One theory behind the change is that a kennel registered with the United Kennel Club — named the American Eskimo — was attributed to the small white spitz dogs that kennel owners Mr. and Mrs. F.M.
+The name was changed from American Spitz to American Eskimo Dog in the early 1900s.
+One theory behind this change is that a kennel registered with the United Kennel Club — named the American Eskimo — was attributed to the small white Spitz dogs that kennel owners Mr. and Mrs. F.M.
 Hall registered.